Mayorspride/telemetry-system/helm-charts/README.md

 # helm-charts
-Helm charts for all three applications
+Helm charts for all four applications